risingwavelabs/risingwave-docs/docs/guides/ingest-from-mysql-cdc.md

 ### Data format

-Data is in Debezium JSON format.
+Data is in Debezium JSON or Debezium AVRO format.
 [Debezium](https://debezium.io) is a log-based CDC tool that can capture row changes from various database management systems such as PostgreSQL, MySQL, and SQL Server and generate events with consistent structures in real time.
-The MySQL CDC connector in RisingWave supports JSON as the serialization format for Debezium data.
+The MySQL CDC connector in RisingWave supports JSON or AVRO as the serialization format for Debezium data.
 The data format does not need to be specified when creating a table with `mysql-cdc` as the source.

 ### Example